Hypergeometric Solutions of Linear Difference Systems: Algorithm Version III

 \section{Algorithm Version III}

 Algorithm Version II greatly reduced the number of $c\frac{A}{B}$'s by avoiding repeated types.
-This section is devoted to the technical result that we can further improve the algorithm by choosing $A/B$ in a way such that in Step BP3 we only need to search for polynomial solutions instead of rational ones.
-The idea is to make sure $A/B$ satisfies the conditions in \autoref{thm:AB} and at the same time minimize $\slc(A)-\slc(B)$.
+The drawback in Version II is that when implemented as stated, it involves computing {\em rational} instead of {\em polynomial} solutions for each $c\frac{A}{B}$ in Step~BP3.
+We address this drawback in Version III, which is very similar, except that each $A/B$ is chosen using Theorem~\ref{thm:polsol} below, which ensures that it suffices to only compute polynomial solutions in Step~BP3.
 A few notations are needed before stating the main result of this section.